 I love munching on fruits and vegetables.
 They are rich in fiber and water content, making you feel fuller for longer.
 This means that you are less likely to reach for sugar loaded snacks.

 What you eat also affects your hormones.
-And that could affect how your body stores fat, mood and the development of chronic diseases.
+And that could affect how your body stores fat, hunger levels, mood and the development of chronic diseases.
 It is NOT as simple as simply looking at “calories”.

 High in Energy